-It is hard to recall times when he appeared ruffled, save for a fiery spell from Flintoff at Edgbaston in 2008 which ended with Jack Kallis off stump being sent flying several yards by a ball that swung late.
+It is hard to recall times when he appeared ruffled, save for a fiery spell from Flintoff at Edgbaston in 2008, which ended with Jack Kallis off stump being sent flying several yards by a ball that swung late.
 In Jacques Kallis’s defense, he and several of his teammates had problems picking up the ball from Flintoff against the backdrop of the committee room windows above a sightscreen not tall enough to do its job.

 He was also kept relatively quiet by Muttiah Muralitharan and did not score a Test century against Sri Lanka until after Murali had retired, but he was hardly alone in that.
-Kallis, a protégé of Duncan Fletcher at Western Province, did not take long to make his mark after being first chosen for South Africa at the age of 20.
+Kallis, a protégé of Duncan Fletcher in Western Province, did not take long to make his mark after being first chosen for South Africa at the age of 20.

-That performance came after some low scores in his early games and after his part in a tour of Pakistan had been cut short by appendicitis, but there were to be few more hiccups after that.
+That performance came after some low scores in his early games and after his part in a tour of Pakistan had been cut short by appendicitis, but there were to be a few more hiccups after that.
 A season at Middlesex played an important part in his development.
 I remember John Hardy, who played at Western Province and was a mate of Jacques’, saying when he was on the way up that he would be a stupendous player, and so it proved.

-Jacques Kallis Test record against Australia was one of the best measures of his quality.
+The Jacques Kallis Test record against Australia was one of the best measures of his quality.
 He scored more than 2,000 Test runs against them at an average of 45.43 with five hundred, one of only six batsmen to score 2,000 runs against them since 1995 (he also took 51 wickets).
-If it was a long time before South Africa had the satisfaction of winning a series against them.
+If it was a long time before South Africa had the satisfaction of winning a series against them,

 You could understand why, because massive run-making takes time and effort, but he was good enough and strong enough to be a frontline bowler alone.
-He could bowl a heavy ball, was deceptively quick and very tidy.
+He could bowl a heavy ball, was deceptively quick, and was very tidy.
 He once bowled South Africa to victory in a Test match at Headingley with figures of six for 54 that anyone would be proud of.